puppetlabs/puppetlabs-apache/README.md

 ##### `redirect_status`

 Specifies the status to append to the redirect.
-Default: undef.
+Default: `undef`.

 ``` puppet
 apache::vhost { 'site.name.fdqn':